WOWSCpp/Cpp-Lisp-Interpreter/README.md

 ####  Function Overloading

-Example for sum function overloading.
+Example of sum function overloading.

 ```Lisp
 (function add (a b) (+ a b))